Please note our new Open Hours!

 with traditional Vietnamese spices.
 Then it is on what the customer orders, thinly sliced beef, seafood, or chicken is added, then some green onions for garnish. a wedge of lime, fresh jalapeno slices, fresh basil and fresh cilantro (coriander).

-it is brought to your table, immediately put the bean sprouts (and nothing else) under the noodles, so that they can cook a little.
+it is brought to your table, immediately put just sprouts (not the herbs) into the soup and under the noodles, so that they can cook a little.
 Next, put in a dollop of the hoisin (brown) sauce, and sriracha (hot) sauce to taste. carefully remove the basil and the cilantro leaves from